sonalhazari/SQL-PROJECTS/README.md

-# 🛒 Customer Behavior & Sales Analysis (SQL Project)
+# 🛒 Customer Sales Analysis (SQL Project)

 ## 📌 Project Overview

 This project analyzes customer purchasing behavior using SQL.
 The goal is to identify high-value customers, understand sales trends, and generate actionable business insights to improve revenue and retention.

+---

+## 🎯 Project Objectives
+- Analyze total sales and order patterns
+- Identify top customers and revenue drivers
+- Segment customers based on spending and frequency
+- Find city-wise and product-wise performance
+- Generate business insights for decision-making

 ---